 I hope you enjoyed this recipe of how to make dulce de leche.
-Made a recipe tag me on @tortillachannel on Instagram.
+Made a recipe tag me with @tortillachannel on Instagram or PIN on Pinterest.

 Its sweet, yummy, soft and tasty.
 If you are lactose intolerant or vegan there is a great option to use instead of cow milk.
 How to make dulce de leche!

 - 1 or more cans of condensed milk

 - Bring a tall (pasta) pan with water to the boil

 - Lower the can(s) of condensed milk in the pan.

 - Reduce the heat.
 Make sure the water is simmering and an occasional bubble of water is visible

 - Simmer for 2 hours if you like a fluid caramel dulce de leche and for 2.5 if you like it more solid

 - Take out of the pan and let the can(s) cool